-The rating of the Bonds may not be retained throughout the life of the Bonds.
+The rating of the Debt Securities may not be retained throughout the life of the Debt Securities.

+The Issuer intends to obtain a rating for each Tranche of the Debt Securities to be issued under the Debt Securities Program.
+The Bonds have been rated PRS Aaa by PhilRatings.
 There is no assurance that the rating of the Bonds will be retained throughout the life of the Bonds.
 The rating is not a recommendation to buy, sell, or hold securities and may be subject to revision, suspension, or withdrawal at any time by the assigning rating organization.